-Thomas Vakili is a PhD student at the Department of Computer and Systems Sciences at Stockholm University.
-The focus of his research is Natural Language Processing.
-He is part of the DataLEASH project and his supervisor is Professor Hercules Dalianis.
+I am a PhD student at the Department of Computer and Systems Sciences at Stockholm University.
+The focus of my research is privacy-preserving techniques in natural language processing.
+My PhD project is funded primarily by the DataLEASH project and I am supervised by Professor Hercules Dalianis and Professor Aron Henriksson.

-He has a M.Sc. in computer science and engineering (civ.ing. i datateknik) from KTH Royal Institute of Technology.
-He also has industry experience from working as a IT consultant, primarily as a back-end developer and data engineer.
+I have a MSc in computer science and engineering (civ.ing. i datateknik) from KTH Royal Institute of Technology.
+I worked in the tech industry as an IT consultant before starting my PhD, primarily as a back-end developer and data engineer.

-Presented an extended abstract of my master's thesis at the workshop with the full name RESOURCEs and representations For Under-resourced Languages and domains.
+An extended abstract of my master's thesis presented at the 2020 workshop on RESOURCEs and representations For Under-resourced Languages and domains.

 I am currently working on to what extent masked language models (such as BERT) leak sensitive information about their training data.
 Since BERT-style models are very common, especially for lesser-resourced languages, this could have significant privacy implications.